mwbowers/mwbowers.github.io/manuals/get-asna-qsys/get-asna-qsys-overview.md

 b.
 Click the **+** button in the upper right corner to add a new source
 ![VS Package Source](images/vs-package-sources.jpg)

 c.
-Change the name to something useful such as “GitHub-AsnaQSys”
+Change the name to something useful such as **GitHub-AsnaQSys**

 d.
-Change the Source to https://nuget.pkg.github.com/asnaqsys/index.json
+Change the Source to **https://nuget.pkg.github.com/asnaqsys/index.json**

 e.
 Click **Update**